 Neurofeedback has 3 main goals:

-Teach the brain to maintain regular patterns permanently
+- Teach the brain to maintain those regular patterns permanently

 Why Does Neurofeedback Work?

-If you are interested in learning more about neurofeedback and its benefits or making an appointment, please call us at 303-794-1737.
+If you are interested in learning more about neurofeedback and how it could help you, please call us to schedule your free evaluation at 303-794-1737.